HeegyuKim/GTA/README.md

-# Gated Detoxifier for LM Performance Preserving
+# GTA: Gated Toxicity Avoidance for LM Performance Preservation accepted to Findings of EMNLP 2023
-This repository contains code for the paper "Code for paper "Detoxifier Is Sometimes You Need: Gated Detoxifier for LM Performance Preserving"
+This repository contains code for the paper "GTA: Gated Toxicity Avoidance for LM Performance Preservation" accepted to Findings of EMNLP 2023

 # Dependencies